Skip to content

 For more information on the GigaZone Gaming Championship visit www.gigazonegaming.com

-Paul Bunyan Communications is excited to announce the winners of the 7th Pick-it March Mania Challenge.
-A record 751 participants entered the free online contest to pick the winners of the college basketball tournament games for a chance to win a credit on a Paul Bunyan Communications account.
+We are excited to announce the winners of the 8th Pick-it March Mania Challenge!
+A record 833 participants entered the free online contest to pick the winners of the college basketball tournament games for a chance to win a credit on a Paul Bunyan Communications account.

 The top 10 finishers all won a credit on their Paul Bunyan Communications account.